A high-quality, compact but deceptively versatile summing mixer

 3U Eurorack module, 6 HP wide, compatible with Skiff cases

-Of course we don′t need to tell you how SUM SUM might be used, but since you′re here, we′ll make some suggestions.
+We don′t need to tell you how SUM SUM might be used, but since you′re here, we′ll make some suggestions.

 And from an audio perspective, it offers a highly space-efficient way to stack up multiple oscillators for unison patches, without compromising signal quality.